 If you or someone you know is contemplating suicide, help is out there.
-Reach out to the National Suicide Prevention Lifeline at 1-800-273-8255.
+Reach out to the 988 Suicide and Crisis Lifeline by dialing 988.

 My daily affirmation when I head to work each day is that I will positively impact at least one person by arming them with the resources they need, and reminding them of the value of their life.

 I work at the National Multiple Sclerosis Society as an MS Navigator to help people diagnosed with multiple sclerosis (MS), their friends, and their family members make sense of a disease whose symptoms — fatigue, dizziness, vision problems, cognitive and emotional changes, and even depression — vary in severity from person to person.

 Currently, there are nearly 1 million people in the United States living with MS — an unpredictable, often disabling disease of the central nervous system which presently has no cure.